swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 docs.gitlab.com](https://docs.gitlab.com/ee/user/project/working_with_projects.html#create-a-project)
 guides.

-Want to see what the result at the end of this chapter should look like?
+Want to see what the result at the end of this chapter should look like on your GitHub/GitLab?
 Have a look at the Git repository directory here:
 [chapter-2-share-your-ml-experiment-code-with-git](https://github.com/csia-pme/a-guide-to-mlops/tree/main/docs/the-guide/chapter-2-share-your-ml-experiment-code-with-git).